wbchristerson/pixel-art/README.md

   <img src="img/canvas-beach.png" alt="Pixel Art Maker Example Image Of Beach">
 </p>

+### Acknowledgments

+This project is based on a skeleton structure from Udacity.
+For more information, see the initial commit for this repository.

 ### Remaining Issues
 * When the mouse remains clicked down and is moved around, the intermediate pixels are not colored, making it time-consuming to color entire regions of pixels in the same color.
 I could try to use the hover pseudo-class somehow for this, but have not considered this in detail.